lanceberge/CUDA-Newton-Fractals/README.md

 ***Note***: This project was my final project for CMDA 4984: SS Scientific Computing at Scale.
 I've been working on the project since then, but what I submitted for that project is in the `old` branch.

-Newton's method is used to find the roots of polynomials using an iteration which (usually) converges to those roots.
+Newton's method is an iteration that (usually) converges to the roots of a polynomial.
 In this project, the iteration is performed on initial guesses evenly spaced all over the complex (Real and Imaginary) plane.
 Then, the roots those initial guesses converge to are color-coded based on which root they converged to.
-For example, initial guesses that converge to the first root we find may be yellow, guesses that converge to the second root we find may be red, and so on.
+For example, initial guesses that converge to the first root we find may be yellow, guesses that converge to be closest to second root we find may be red, and so on.
 These are known as [Newton's Fractals](https://en.wikipedia.org/wiki/Newton_fractal).

 For example: